judsonlmoore/judsonlmoore.com/_posts/lifesytle/2016-01-30-relationships-a-nomads-philosophy.markdown

 ---
 title:						A nomad's philosophy to relationships
 categories:				lifestyle
 tags:
   - lifestyle
   - whileyoung
 excerpt:					Relationships struggle to survive the test of distance, and for a good reason.
 As a nomad, I have learned how to protect the most precious relationships.
 image:						/assets/images/2016/01/Relationships-A-Nomads-Philosophy-Featured-Image.jpeg
 ---

 For many years, I have had a philosophy regarding the quality of relationships.
 I have shared it with many people along my journey, but I have never written about it.
-Recent events in my life make this philosophy seem increasingly relevant, and so I would like to go ahead and share this with the world.
+Recent events in my life make this philosophy seem increasingly relevant, so I would like to share this with the world.

 First, I will note that when I use the term "relationship," I am not narrowing the focus to romantic relationships.
 You can apply this philosophy to friendships, business partnerships, and romantic relationships.
 A creative mind can also see that this applies in its extreme form of the relationship between you and someone you have never even had contact with (like a celebrity or politician).

 The philosophy is straightforward.
-It states that the quality of all relationships, regardless of their nature, is fundamentally determined by two factors: **shared experience** and **communication**.
+It states that all relationships' quality, regardless of their nature, is fundamentally determined by two factors: **shared experience** and **communication**.

-I'll explain.
+I'll explain it.

 If you communicate with someone with which you have had no previous shared experience, isn't it quite difficult to relate?
-Alternatively, you may have many shared experiences with a person, but if you have never met to talk with them, then this is also a poor relationship.
+Alternatively, you may have many shared experiences with a person, but if you have never met to talk with them, this is also a poor relationship.

 Long-distance relationships are challenging to maintain.
 Why?
 I theorize that it is because even though you may communicate with other people on a very regular basis, that eventually genuine interest will be lost because you have no new shared experiences with each other.